 Pursuing a PhD is the ultimate goal of a scholar as it offers immense opportunities to delve into the ocean of knowledge of any domain of study.
-Involving a painstaking research process, PhD can stretch from 3-5 years which is a colossal amount of time to immerse into a particular discipline.
-An Integrated PhD is a viable alternative to a regular doctoral degree as it saves you from the additional time and effort that goes in making the transition from a master’s degree to a research degree.
-If you’d like to fetch the information associated with different aspects of an Integrated PhD, continue reading our blog through which we aim to elaborate the key essentials of this degree and the major institutions you can pursue it from.
+Involving a painstaking research process, a PhD can stretch from 3-5 years which is a colossal amount of time to immerse into a particular discipline.
+An Integrated PhD is a viable alternative to a regular doctoral degree as it saves you from the additional time and effort that goes into making the transition from a master’s degree to a research degree.
+If you’d like to fetch the information associated with different aspects of an Integrated PhD, continue reading our blog through which we aim to elaborate on the key essentials of this degree and the major institutions you can pursue it from.

 This Blog Includes:

 - What is an Integrated PhD?

 - Difference Between Regular PhD and Integrated PhD